Surrey's RCMP Members: Proud to Serve Our Community

 The Issues

-1. Unwanted Plan
+1. Unwanted Transition

 Surrey residents do not support this unwanted plan.
 Recent polling from Pollara Strategic Insights following the province's police transition announcement (news release available here) shows that:

-- Nearly 6 in 10 (58%) Surrey residents support retaining the RCMP more than double the number of those that think the City should proceed with the Surrey Police Service (28%).
+• Nearly 6 in 10 (58%) Surrey residents support retaining the RCMP more than double the number of those that think the City should proceed with the Surrey Police Service (28%).

-- Majority support for the RCMP is found across the city, including 62% of South Asian residents.
+• Majority support for the RCMP is found across the city, including 62% of South Asian residents.

 Multiple earlier waves of polling also confirmed strong support for the Surrey RCMP, including:

-- 75% of residents support keeping the RCMP in Surrey with improvements such as increased policing resources.
+• 75% of residents support keeping the RCMP in Surrey with improvements such as increased policing resources.

-89% of Surrey residents have a favourable impression of RCMP Members.
+• 89% of Surrey residents have a favourable impression of RCMP Members.

-- Transition costs skyrocketed from $19 million to over $103 million.
+• Transition costs skyrocketed from $19 million to over $103 million.
 The real costs of the police transition remain unknown.

 3. Big Tax Increases

 Your taxes have been raised significantly to fund the new police service.
-The City of Surrey should be providing support for vulnerable citizens instead of funding this costly police transition.